timmcginley/41934/README.md

 ## Learning Objectives
 The course learning objectives are organised into three main priniciples.
 ### Principle 1.
 Open, FAIR and Standardised
-1. Develop a BIM Execution Plan for a specific use case based on the OpenBIM standard ISO 19650.
-2. Identify, locate and extract information for a specific use case from an IFC model.
-3. Apply appropriate OpenBIM standards and guidelines to support open and FAIR data, tools and processes in a specific use case.
+~~1.
+Develop a BIM Execution Plan for a specific use case based on the OpenBIM standard ISO 19650.~~ ~~2.
+Identify, locate and extract information for a specific use case from an IFC model.~~ ~~3.
+Apply appropriate OpenBIM standards and guidelines to support open and FAIR data, tools and processes in a specific use case.~~
-4. Provide professional disciplinary guidance based on OpenBIM analysis for a specific use case.
+~~4.
+Provide professional disciplinary guidance based on OpenBIM analysis for a specific use case.~~

 ### Principle 2.
 Reusable and Maintainable
-5. Develop expertise in two of four OpenBIM roles (Modelling, Analysis tool development, management / coordination or Ontologist)
+~~5.
+Develop expertise in two of four OpenBIM roles (Modelling, Analysis tool development, management / coordination or Ontologist)~~
-6. Create, Fork, branch and collaborate with peers in a code repository.
-7. Identify BIM challenges by analysing OpenBIM data (i.e. IFC files and project reports from previous advanced building design projects or models produced by peers in this course).
+~~6.
+Create, Fork, branch and collaborate with peers in a code repository.~~ ~~7.
+Identify BIM challenges by analysing OpenBIM data (i.e. IFC files and project reports from previous advanced building design projects or models produced by peers in this course).~~
-8. Teach an advanced BIM concept you have learnt in the course to your peers.
+~~8.
+Teach an advanced BIM concept you have learnt in the course to your peers.~~
 ### Principle 3.
 Agnostic and Guiding
-9. Identify and model a BIM use case based on the BIM challenges identified from analysis of an OpenBIM project in BPMN.
-10. Identify an appropriate development methodology for an OpenBIM tool or model to satisfy the identified use case.
-11. Apply and improve programming skills in Python to develop an OpenBIM tool or modelling skills in OpenBIM using your engineering domain expertise to address a specific use case.
+~~9.
+Identify and model a BIM use case based on the BIM challenges identified from analysis of an OpenBIM project in BPMN.~~ ~~10.
+Identify an appropriate development methodology for an OpenBIM tool or model to satisfy the identified use case.~~ ~~11.
+Apply and improve programming skills in Python to develop an OpenBIM tool or modelling skills in OpenBIM using your engineering domain expertise to address a specific use case.~~
-12. Evaluate software licensing suitability and implications for the OpenBIM tool you develop or modelling tool you use.
+~~12.
+Evaluate software licensing suitability and implications for the OpenBIM tool you develop or modelling tool you use.~~

 ## Focus on problems you care about
 This course has been designed so that the emphasis is on learning FROM BIM rather than learning HOWTO BIM [(McGinley & Krijnen, 2021)](https://itc.scix.net/paper/w78-2021-paper-070).
 Also, from the perspective of BIM us in the early design stages of tall buildings, [Omrany, et. al, (2023)](https://www.sciencedirect.com/science/article/pii/S0926580523001942#s0020) provide an excellent overview on the literature for 7 use cases.
 However it is not possible to support every possible use case, therefore the course focuses on the following: